rh1rich/esphome-ifan04/README.md

 | mid | 1 + 2 |
 | high | 3 |

+**In the new version I have changed the timing sequence completely.**
+Now, if the fan is turned on and startup-boost is enabled, the fan is started with high speed for the time configured via the substitution variable "fan_startup_boost_time".
+After this time the speed is changed to the selected one (low or mid speed).
+If startup-boost is disabled, the fan speed is immmediatly set to the selected one (low, mid, high).

-The original firmware has also the following special timing sequence when activating the different speeds.
+The original firmware had the following special timing sequence on activating the different speeds.

 | Fan speed | timing sequence |
 | --------- | --------------- |